How does Anxiety cause Choking Sensations?

 Not for Ingestion:

 Even when you are not swallowing, extreme anxiety might make you feel as though you should.
-There may be areas when you touch however your swallowing automatic isn’t employed and you’re about to obstruct when you attempt to force swallowing when there is nothing to swallow, particularly when swallowing develops more awareness.
+There may be areas when you touch; however, your swallowing automatic isn’t employed, and you’re about to obstruct when you attempt to force swallowing when there is nothing to eat, particularly when consuming develops more awareness.

 Mild Choking Response: